ModernNFTSpace/MultipleNFTUploader/README.md

     ```sh
     python main.py --setup
     ```
+1. In "WebDriver info" section will be showing downloaded version of webdriver.
+If it differs from the version(**major** part) of Google Chrome you have - read [How manually download webdriver][guide-manually-download-webdriver]

 ## 💡 Getting started
 >Note: At the moment, MNU does not have the most user-friendly interface (will be fixed during refactoring).
 This is due to the emphasis on quality and speed of work.
+### Prepare assets
+To work with MNU, you need to collect data about your assets in a so-called manifest file.
+This simplifies the process of searching for assets, and also provides a mechanism for customizing the traits of assets when uploading.

+To simple prepare the assets, do:
+1. Create a folder and copy all assets you want upload
+2. Copy absolute path to folder(it will also be needed to be added to the [configuration file](#collection_dir_config))

 ### Setup configs
 MNU stores some data in configuration files, such as collection data (will be migrated), server settings, and metamask wallet data
 >Note: <br>    Don`t use your main wallet for uploading.<br>    Instead create a new wallet and give it upload access to the collection